cndolo/cndolo.github.io.archive/content/projects/index.md

 We compiled select fragments of the aforementioned framework to WebAssembly in this project and provide an interactive analysis software.
 This allows users to perform the analyses in their browser without knowledge of the command line or the Rust ecosystem.
-We also maintain a website for [Stellar](https://trudi.weizenbaum-institut.de/stellar_analysis/) and [MobileCoin](https://trudi.weizenbaum-institut.de/mobilecoin_analysis/).
+We also maintain an interactive website for [Stellar](https://trudi.weizenbaum-institut.de/stellar_analysis/) and [MobileCoin](https://trudi.weizenbaum-institut.de/mobilecoin_analysis/).

 [Stellarbeat](https://stellarbeat.io) - a prominent website showing the status of the Stellar network - integrated this project into the website enabling users to perform analyses on [stellarbeat.io](https://stellarbeat.io) directly.